ETF taxes Switzerland: Optimize your portfolio with these 5 tax-saving tips

 As an alternative to the flat-rate deduction, you can also claim the actual costs in your tax return.
 However, this is more administratively complex and is unlikely to be financially worthwhile in most cases.

 This is because all costs associated with the purchase and sale of ETFs are not deductible.
-And even the potentially largest cost block, the Total Expense Ratio (TER), may not be deducted from taxes, as the tax office of the Canton of Zurich informed us on 2.2.2024 in response to our inquiry.
+And the potentially largest cost block, the Total Expense Ratio (TER), may not be deducted from taxes either, as the tax office of the Canton of Zurich informed us on request.

 Ultimately, this leaves passive ETF investors with custody account fees.
 Fees that neither international online providers such as Interactive Brokers or DEGIRO nor Swiss smartphone banks such as Yuh or neon charge (see also our recommendations page with brief profiles of these providers).

-Therefore, from a tax point of view, you should always be better off financially and administratively if you deduct the undocumented lump sum instead of the actual costs, which are often almost non-existent.
+Therefore, from a tax point of view, you should always be better off financially and administratively if you choose the lump sum that cannot be proven instead of deducting the actual costs, which often hardly exist and have to be documented.

-ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the actual securities costs
+ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the (lower) effective securities costs

-The tax-deductible lump sum depends on the amount of your securities assets and is 0.3% or up to CHF 6,000 (corresponds to the maximum amount for ZH taxpayers with securities assets of CHF 2.0 million or more).
+The tax-deductible lump sum depends on the amount of your securities assets and in the canton of Zurich is 3 per thousand or a maximum of CHF 6,000 (corresponds to the maximum amount for ZH taxpayers with securities assets of CHF 2 million or more).

 Conclusion on ETF taxes Switzerland

-As tedious as the topic of “ETF taxes Switzerland” is, you can save a lot of money on the tax front.
+As tedious as the topic of “ETF taxes Switzerland” may be, you can save a lot of money on the tax front.
 We have summarized the five most important tax-saving tips for your ETF investment below:

-- ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the actual securities costs
+• ETF taxes Switzerland savings tip #5: Deduct the (higher) lump sum instead of the (lower) effective securities costs

 This might also interest you